Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-form.md

 ---
 title: Customize the web form to an  inherited process
-titleSuffix: Codex Agile
+titleSuffix: Azure Codex Agile
-description: Customize the web form for a work item type and Inheritance process model for a Codex project
+description: Customize the web form for a work item type and Inheritance process model for a Azure Codex project
 ms.technology: devops-agile
 ms.prod: devops
 ms.assetid: E0AACC40-9A9E-4A48-A1D7-1CE70D53EEA8